IBM/AutoXAI4Omics/MANUAL.md

 * Plot avaliable for classification tasks only:
     * "conf_matrix": The confusion matrix computed on the test set, after the model has being trained and tuned.
 This plot is generated for each model in `model_list`.
+    * "roc_curve": The ROC curves are computed on the test set after model training is completed and generated for each model.

 * Plots available for regression tasks only.
 These plots are generated for each model `in model_list`:
     * "hist_overlapped": Histograms showing the overlap between the distributions of true values and predicted values by a given model.
 This plot is generated for each model in `model_list`.